BinxiePeterson/computational-project-cookie-cutter/README.md

 folder structure will be retained

 ## How to install
-There are a few ways set everything up.
+There are a few ways set everything up:

 1.  fork/clone the repo to your computer
 2.  download and extract the zip on the right
 3.  download the script by clicking on `setup_project_dir.sh` above and `right-click` > `save link as...` on the `raw` button
-4.  downloading the script directly: `wget https://github.com/chendaniely/computational-project-cookie-cutter/raw/master/setup_project_dir.sh`
+4.  downloading the script directly: `wget https://github.com/BinxiePeterson/computational-project-cookie-cutter/raw/master/setup_project_dir.sh`

-The above methods all accomplish the same thing, it gets the script onto your computer.
+The above methods all accomplish the same thing: it gets the script onto your computer.
 Use which ever one makes sense.

 ## How to use
-go to the directory where the `setup_project_dir.sh` is and run the following line in your terminal
+Go to the directory where the `setup_project_dir.sh` is and run the following line in your terminal:

 `bash setup_project_dir.sh /directory/to/where/your/project/is`